Close Alert Banner

 How We Celebrated:

-• Feb 26: We hosted our first ever Black History Month Cultural Fair.
+• Black History Month Cultural Fair: On February 26, we hosted our first ever Black History Month Cultural Fair.
 This event included local vendors sharing a variety of black cultures, a live west African drum and dancer performance along with a panel discussion focusing on black health in Canada.

 • Jamaican patties and Caribbean-inspired meals were available for purchase in the cafeteria throughout the month.